By Osamu Tsukimori

 U.S. President Barack Obama vowed on Tuesday to explore an initiative from Russia to neutralize Syria's chemical weapons, but he voiced scepticism about it and still sought support for his threat to use military force should diplomacy fail.

 Prices could spike if any move against Syria spills over into violence in the Middle East's main oil producing countries.

-The uncertainties over Syria had created a risk premium of about $5 that pushed Brent above $117 last month, but the market has almost returned to around levels from before the crisis, said Ken Hasegawa, a commodity sales manager at Newedge Japan.
+The uncertainties over Syria had created a risk premium of about $5 that pushed Brent above $117 on August 27, but the market has almost returned to around levels from before the crisis, said Ken Hasegawa, a commodity sales manager at Newedge Japan.

 "All has not been solved and not set, with uncertainties lingering," he said.
 But "Syria's problem has eased, with market's attention returning to the U.S. financial policies."